qThunder1/hybrid_feedback_for_faithful_explanations/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    *(You will need to create a `requirements.txt` file by running `pip freeze > requirements.txt` in your working environment).*

 4.  **Download the Dataset:**
     The movie review dataset used in this project is based on the structure from Zaidan (2007).
-Please download and place the `movies` directory inside the `data/` folder.
-The repository does not include the dataset itself.
+The annotations are found in the Data folder, while the reviews themselves are in the Docs subfolder.

 ## How to Run in Google Colab

 If you are running this project in a Google Colab notebook, you can use the following steps to set up the data.